508-406-1021 I janine@helpfulorganizer.com

 The Hometown Saver Store in North Attleboro for the first time this week.
 They are a new thrift store with an interesting twist.
 They give back a portion of their sales to 5 local organizations, North Attleboro Animal Shelter, Veterans of North Attleboro, Lenore’s Food Pantry, Council on Aging, and North Attleboro Schools.
 What an interesting concept.

 They accept clothing, house hold items, books, electronics, toys, jewelry, furniture, and more.
-For more details visit their website.
 It’s a great time to do some spring cleaning, and support local organizations.

 From,